Posted by Alison Arthur on 04 Dec 2018

 Myth 2: Electronic bill payments must be made on desktop computers and mobile devices

 Despite the heavy use of desktop computers and mobile devices, they’re no longer the only way to make electronic bill payments.
-The explosion of chatbots powered by artificial intelligence is making voice payments easier and more accessible than ever.
+The explosion of chatbots powered by artificial intelligence is making voice payments easy and more accessible than ever.
 EBPP solutions can now empower users to make payments using smart home speakers like Amazon Alexa and Google Home.
 A simple spoken command like, “Alexa, pay my auto loan bill,” can trigger an on-demand, user-friendly payment experience that requires no screen time at all.

 Myth 3: Mobile bill payments must be made in browsers or dedicated apps

 Mobile bill payments no longer require visiting the biller’s website or downloading the biller’s app.
 EBPP solutions can now enable users to make payments directly through the text messaging platforms they use most.
 In addition, some EBPP solutions can accept bill payments by leveraging chatbot technology in commonly used apps like Facebook Messenger.
-Pay by Text and Facebook Messenger can deliver bill payments to interfaces that customers are using anyway, eliminating yet another barrier to making on-time bill payments.
+Pay-by-Text and Facebook Messenger can deliver bill payments to interfaces that customers are using anyway, eliminating yet another barrier to making on-time bill payments.

 Myth 4: People prefer using plastic for electronic bill payments